browserslist/browserslist/README.md

     ```

 Of course, you can generate usage statistics file by any other method.
-Option `stats` accepts path to file or statistics data itself:
+Option `stats` accepts path to file or data itself:

 ```js
 var custom = {